gari199/terraform-aws-vpc/examples/README.md

 #Basic VPC example

-Explanation on how to set the basic parameters for the deployment of a VPC using this module
+Explanation on how to set the basic parameters for the deployment of a VPC using this module.